googleapis/google-cloud-node/handwritten/nodejs-datastore/README.md

 # @google-cloud/datastore ([Beta][versioning])
-> Google Cloud Datastore Client Library for Node.js
+> Cloud Datastore Client Library for Node.js

 *Looking for more Google APIs than just Datastore?
 You might want to check out [`google-cloud`][google-cloud].*

 - [API Documentation][gcloud-datastore-docs]
 - [Official Documentation][cloud-datastore-docs]

-*Follow the [activation instructions][cloud-datastore-activation] to use the Google Cloud Datastore API with your project.*
+*Follow the [activation instructions][cloud-datastore-activation] to use the Cloud Datastore API with your project.*

 ```sh
 $ npm install --save @google-cloud/datastore